*This post is in association with Zimpli Kids

 As in the name, it simply stimulates your children’s senses and allows them to explore in a way that boosts their fine and gross motor skills, creative thinking and even helps with calming and relaxing too.

 The first one we used for our sensory play was the Slime Play.
 To make up some slime all you have to do is simply add some warm water and mix.
 After a few minutes, the water will have turned into slime and ready to be played with.
 Although, a small note from me, I found that adding less water than what the instructions said worked out even better.
+We did one batch with the exact amount of water in the instructions and, in my opinion, it needs a bit less.

 Next up was Lava Red Gelli Play!
-This comes with two packets, one for creating the Gelli and then one to turn it back into water again once you have finished playing.
+This comes with two packets, one for creating the Gelli and then one to turn it back into water again; once you have finished playing.
 All you have to do is once again add the powder to water, give it a mix and leave for it to turn into Gelli.

 I have to mention, the pack we received was not intended to make up a bath and is different to the Gelli Baff you can buy.
 The difference is how much you get and the Gelli Play isn’t enough to make a bath, so we just added in less water.